 Microwave ablation of primary and metastatic tumors is considered investigational.

-There are no specific CPT codes for this procedure.
-The unlisted CPT code for the anatomic area should be reported such as code 19499 for unlisted procedure, breast, code 47399 for unlisted procedure, liver, or code 53899 for unlisted procedure, urinary system (for renal tumors).
+If there is no specific CPT code for ablation, the unlisted CPT code for the anatomic area should be reported such as code 60699 for unlisted procedure, endocrine system (for adrenal or thyroid ablation).

 BlueCard/National Account Issues